laravel/docs/cashier-paddle.md

 <a name="subscription-quantity"></a>
 ### Subscription Quantity

 Sometimes subscriptions are affected by "quantity".
-For example, your application might charge $10 per month **per user** on an account.
-To easily increment or decrement your subscription quantity, use the `incrementQuantity` and `decrementQuantity` methods:
+For example, a project management application might charge $10 per month per project.
+To easily increment or decrement your subscription's quantity, use the `incrementQuantity` and `decrementQuantity` methods:

     $user = User::find(1);